What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Kosciuszko | $2,135 |

-Note: If you’re already in Sydney for other reasons, the marginal cost of Kosciuszko drops to about $400–$600.
-Some Seven Summits chasers schedule Kosciuszko as a layover during a Vinson trip year, which is logistically smart but emotionally anti-climactic (“highest peak on the continent” and “a chairlift ride” don’t usually go together).
-Premium mid-tier ($3,800) means business class regional flights, two nights at Crackenback or Thredbo Alpine Hotel, and a guided summit day with a regional operator like K7 Adventures.
+If you’re already in Sydney for other reasons, the marginal cost of Kosciuszko drops to about $400-$600.
+Generally, some Seven Summits chasers schedule Kosciuszko as a layover during a Vinson trip year.
+That is logistically smart but emotionally anti-climactic — “highest peak on the continent” and “a chairlift ride” don’t usually go together.
+Notably, premium mid-tier ($3,800) means business class regional flights, two nights at Crackenback or Thredbo Alpine Hotel, and a guided summit day with a regional operator like K7 Adventures.

 Aconcagua is where the Seven Summits go from “vacations” to “expeditions.”
-Three weeks on the mountain.
+Generally, three weeks on the mountain.
 Real altitude.
 Real weather.
-Real risk of failure — summit success rates run 30–35%, lower than Kilimanjaro by a wide margin despite the lack of technical climbing.
-The mid-tier scenario below assumes the Normal Route (Plaza de Mulas), a 17–19 day itinerary, and a reputable Argentine or international operator.
+Specifically, real risk of failure — summit success rates run 30-35 percent, lower than Kilimanjaro by a wide margin despite the lack of technical climbing.
+Notably, the mid-tier scenario below assumes the Normal Route (Plaza de Mulas), a 17-19 day itinerary, and a reputable Argentine or international operator.
 The Argentine peso volatility means peso-denominated costs (mules, in-country food, hotels) shift meaningfully; we’ve used May 2026 figures.

 |---|---|